moble/GWFrames/README.md

 All of the above are reasonably standard, and can be installed easily through package managers such as apt and macports.
 The notebook interface for IPython provides an environment much like the Mathematica notebook interface.
-The examples are provided in both notebook (*.ipynb) and plain-python (*.py) formats, but are much more useful in the former.
+The examples are provided in a notebook (*.ipynb) object.